franksgg/firebird/README.md

 # WARNING

 This fork contains extensions to the original udf compatbility udr's that may lead to security risks.
-Use at your own risk and after careful revision of the changed cose.
+Use at your own risk and after careful revision of the changed code.

 # Firebird README